 Warning: Your current browser has not been tested extensively with this website, which may result in some some errors with functionality.
 The following browsers are fully supported:

 Please use a different browser.

-Regulatory agencies around the world conduct assessments to determine the potential for chemicals to pose a risk to human health.
-These assessments typically consist of a critical review of available studies, identification of adverse health effects from chemicals, and characterization of exposure-response relationships and uncertainties in the data.
-HAWC aims to facilitate team collaboration by scientists who develop these assessments and enhance transparency of the process by providing online access to the data and expert decisions used to evaluate the potential human health hazard and risk of chemical exposures.
+Researchers and regulatory agencies around the world conduct assessments to determine the potential for chemicals and other pollutants to pose a risk to human health and the environment.
+These assessments typically consist of a critical review of available studies, identification of health and environmental effects, and characterization of exposure-response relationships and uncertainties in the data.
+HAWC aims to facilitate team collaboration by scientists who develop these assessments and enhance transparency of the assessment process by providing online access to the data and expert decisions used to evaluate the potential human health and environmental hazard and risk of chemical exposures.

-HAWC is a modular, content management system designed to store, display, and synthesize multiple data sources for the purpose of producing human health assessments of chemicals.
+HAWC is a modular, content management system designed to store, display, and synthesize multiple data sources for the purpose of supporting the development of human health and environmental assessments of pollutants.
 This online application documents the overall workflow of developing an assessment, from literature search and systematic review, to data extraction (human epidemiology, animal bioassay, and in vitro assay), dose-response analysis, and finally evidence synthesis and visualization.